hsf-training/hsf-training-cicd-github/_episodes/02-enter-sandman.md

 ~~~
 {: .language-bash}

 and then make it executable `chmod +x bash_exit.sh`.
-Now, try running it with `./bash_exit.sh hello` and `./bash_exit.sh goodbye` and see what those exit codes are.
+Now, try running it with `./bash_exit.sh hello` and `./bash_exit.sh goodbye` and see what those exit codes are with `echo $?`.

 ## Python

+The same can be done in a python file.
 Create a file called `python_exit.py` with the following content:

 ~~~
-#!/usr/bin/env python
+#!/usr/bin/env python3

 import sys